mmalmi/mmalmi.github.io/_posts/2020-11-17-save-the-world-from-ads.md

 The best way to advertise online will be to create ads or products so good that people *want* to follow and share them.
 Or influencer marketing, where at least the influencer, with their brand at stake, sets the standard for ad quality and ethics.

-Hopefully a user-friendly business model can shape a future where technology brings us not depression, distraction and division, but joy, well-being and harmony.
+Hopefully, with a more user-friendly business model we can shape a future where technology brings us not depression, distraction and division, but joy, well-being and harmony.

 **If you agree, please spread the word!**